lmaccherone/resumes/product-engineering.md

 ### Developer Community Leadership & Technical Recognition

-- **Active technical contributor:** Recognized as one of the most responsive and respected contributors on Cloudflare's #durable-objects Discord channel, consistently providing technical guidance and helping community members solve complex implementation challenges
+- **Active Cloudflare community contributor:** Recognized as one of the most responsive and respected contributors on Cloudflare's #durable-objects Discord channel, consistently providing technical guidance and helping community members solve implementation challenges
 - **Platform advisory roles:** Former Azure Advisor for Cosmos DB query language design and Microsoft MVP for AI and Analytics—appointed based on technical expertise and demonstrated ability to bridge product development with developer community needs
-- **Thought leadership for developer audiences:** Consistent track record of presenting complex technical concepts in a manner that is both engaging and entertaining through conference talks, content creation, and social media engagement that drives developer adoption
+- **Thought leadership for developer audiences:** Consistent track record of presenting complex technical concepts in a manner that is both effective and entertaining through conference talks, content creation, and social media engagement that drives developer adoption

 ### Technical Leadership & Open Source Impact